ideal-lab5/murmur/docs/murmur/docs/quick_start/browser.md

 # Browser Integration

-Murmur can be easily integrate into web applications with **murmur.js**, a javascript wrapper that allows you to communicate with the `murmur-api` (TODO link to the api?).
+Murmur can be easily integrate into web applications with **murmur.js**, a javascript wrapper that allows you to communicate with the `murmur-api`.

+> This is a WIP and subject to major changes.

 ## Integrate Murmur